 Marine and Renewable Energy

+The CFPM lab is actively involved in Marine Renewable Energy Research, mostly investigating in-line hydrokinetic energy generation from rivers, tidal flows, and ocean currents.
 Our capabilities provide high-fidelity computational fluid dynamics (CFD) of time-dependent and unsteady hydrodynamics at the rotor/blade level, and also within the wake.
 This includes fluid-structure interactions and active control of geometry and/or kinematic motion.

-Intracycle Control of Cross-Flow Turbines
+Simulations of Cross-Flow Turbines

-Simulations of cross-flow turbines are performed to look at the vortex dynamics within the cycle, and how the performance can be enhanced by actively modifying the angular velocity.
+Intracycle control : Simulations of cross-flow turbines are performed to look at the vortex dynamics within the cycle, and how the performance can be enhanced by actively modifying the angular velocity.
 By applying a sinusoidal angular velocity profile, the power coefficient is increased by modifying the vortex dynamics and relative flow vectors.
 Continued work in this area includes blockage/confinement effects, and assessment of various modeling strategies (e.g. RANS vs. LES).
 Experimental collaborators include Professors Brian Polagye and Owen Williams at the University of Washington.

 Oscillating Foil Arrays